 Let’s all take back our adulthood.
 Let’s remember to create the life we want by striking a balance between work and fun.

 You see where this is going: let’s stop letting ourselves live Uninspired.

 Oh, ugh, nobody likes to talk about themselves.
 C’mon guys.

-Before you run off to the good stuff, I also wanna point you in the direction of all the legal mumbo jumbo, if you’re into that.
+Before you run off to the good stuff, I also wanna point you in the direction of the legal mumbo jumbo, if you’re into that.